The AmazeLaw team is excited to announce our updated Facebook Advertising Agency picks for 2021!

 Now that you have the basics of the Facebook ad types, you want to put this into practice.
 If you are advertising on Facebook for the first time have no worries, here is a complete guide that would help you do just that.

 Different businesses have different goals when it comes to advertising.
 You only need to identify your business with the type of goal you would like to achieve.
-Facebook offers eleven different marketing goals based on what you want your ad to achieve.
-But first, you need to log in to Facebook ads manager, then select campaigns tab and click on create.
-After this, you will have to select one of the 11 different business goals.
+Facebook offers eleven different marketing goals based on what you want your ad to accomplish.
+But first, you need to log in to Facebook ads manager, then select the campaigns tab and click on create.
+After this, you will have to choose one of the 11 different business goals.
 They include:

 1. Lead generation – get new leads from your target audience